Medically reviewed by: Dr. Patti Haebe, NMD

 Welcome to Premom’s Sex-Ed 101 course!
 Today we will be discussing everything you learned back in high school but without the birthing video (will leave that one for the OB/GYN).
 Let’s begin learning about the journey to conception.

 In order to achieve pregnancy, it’s important to know the basic reproductive anatomy of a woman’s body and how it can support a pregnancy.
 A woman’s sex cell is called an egg or ovum and a male’s is called a sperm.
 In order for conception to happen, a single sperm needs to meet an egg, the process known as fertilization.
 But, how does this happen?
-Sex -- or as the TTC world calls it -- "baby dancing" (BD)!
+Sex -- or as the trying to conceive (TTC) world calls it -- "baby dancing" (BD)!